domain technicals

 Conclusion

-Now you have the framework to begin creating your own uptime monitor using a raspberry pi, electrical breadboard, and an LCD screen.
-Lots more potential on this one!
-And there you have it!
-If you find more modules and opportunities to scrap technical information for domains, please let me know and I’ll add it to this list!
-In a follow-up post, I’ll be showing how to check for blacklists, reverse ips, and technologies a website is using.
-Stay tuned!
-Now get out there and try it out!
-Follow me on Twitter and let me know your Python SEO applications and ideas!
+Now you have a framework to build an uptime monitor using a Raspberry Pi, an electrical breadboard, and an LCD screen—there’s plenty of potential to expand.
+If you discover additional modules or methods for scraping domain technical information, let me know and I’ll add them to this list.
+In a follow-up post I’ll cover checking blacklists, reverse IPs, and detecting a site’s technologies.
+Stay tuned.
+Try this out, and follow me on Twitter to share your Python SEO applications and ideas!

 Greg Bernhardt